MonetDBSolutions/monetdb-url-spec/monetdb-url.md

 `monetdb://[2001::2a]:12345/demo` MUST be parsed even if they underlying platform does not support IPv6.

-According to RFC 3986, IPv4 and IPv6 addresses are not percent-encoded but regular host names are.
+According to RFC 3986, IPv4 and IPv6 addresses are not supposed to be percent-encoded but regular host names are.
 In MonetDB URLs however, if an implementation encounters a percent-encoded IP number, it MAY decode and accept it, but it MAY also reject it, whatever is more convenient.